 - An expanded Advising Center.

-- Increased funding for Graduate and Undergraduate Research and Scholarships.
+- Increased funding for Graduate and Undergraduate research, assistantships and scholarships

 - Faculty program funding.